jarmoruuth/AutoIntegrate/README.md

 Steps to run the script

-1. Run SubframeSelector script to measure and output subframes.
+1. Run built in SubframeSelector script to measure and output subframes.
+Make sure SSWEIGHT keyword is embedded into target images
 2. Open script editor in PixInsight
 3. Open file AutoIntegrate.js
 4. Press F9 to run the script in the editor